ericauld/cutlass/media/docs/gemm_api_3x.md

 # CUTLASS 3.0 GEMM API

+EA: What does the `F` in the above picture represent?

 CUTLASS presents a uniform programming model for matrix multiply-accumulate (MMA) operations at different levels of the GPU system hierarchy.